mcwiekala/java-functional-vavr/README.md

 ![](docs/functional.png)
 [source](https://shastri-shankar9.medium.com/functional-programming-in-scala-through-q-as-part-1-45802a72d62a)
 ## Functional Java
-Historically Java supported only imperative apporach of coding.
+Historically Java supported only imperative approach of coding.
 Which means that a developer had to specify each step that the computer must take to deliver the goal.
 ```java
 List<String> destinationList = new ArrayList<>();
 for (String value : sourceList) {